gregm123456/coyote_interactive/manager/README.md

    ```

 4. **Service control errors**: Verify that the coyote.service exists in the system and the current user has permissions to control it.

+5. **Audio feedback problems**: If you don't hear the audio feedback when changing volume, check that the sound file exists at the expected location and that your audio output is properly configured.

 ## Usage